Louym/USp_MV/readme.md

 The primary objective of this project is to leverage the inherent sparsity in Convolutional Neural Networks (CNNs) to accelerate computation and reduce memory usage.

 For more detailed information, please refer to the [Readme.pdf](readme.pdf), which also served as a project report for the course.
 Apologies for only providing the Chinese version at the moment.
-The file arrangement can be found at the end of the PDF. *Due to GitHub's limitations, please download the PDF to view its contents.*
+The file arrangement can be found at the end of the PDF.

 # Disclaimer